Morriar/nit/lib/popcorn/README.docdown.md

 ## Response cycle

-When the popcorn `App` receives a request, the response cycle is the following:
+When the popcorn [[popcorn::App | text: `App`]] receives a request, the response cycle is the following:

 1. `pre-middlewares` lookup matching middlewares registered with `use_before(pre_middleware)`:
    1. execute matching middleware by registration order
    2. if a middleware send a response then let the `pre-middlewares` loop continue with the next middleware
 2. `response-handlers` lookup matching handlers registered with `use(handler)`:
    1. execute matching middleware by registration order
    2. if a middleware send a response then stop the `response-handlers` loop
    3. if no hander matches or sends a response, generate a 404 response
 3. `post-middlewares` lookup matching handlers registered with `use_after(post_handler)`:
    1. execute matching middleware by registration order
    2. if a middleware send a response then let the `post-middlewares` loop continue with the next middleware

 ## Middlewares